BACK TO INDEX

 Articles in journal or book chapters

 1. P. Bastiaens, M. R. Birtwistle, N. Bluthgen, F. J. Bruggeman, K.-H. Cho, C. Cosentino, A. de la Fuente, J. B. Hoek, A. Kiyatkin, S. Klamt, W. Kolch, S. Legewie, P. Mendes, T. Naka, T. Santra, E.D.
 Sontag, H. V. Westerhoff, and B. N. Kholodenko.
 Silence on the relevant literature and errors in implementation.
 Nature Biotech, 33:336-339, 2015.
-[PDF] Keyword(s): modular response analysis, systems biology, biochemical networks, reverse engineering, gene and protein networks, protein networks, gene networks, systems identification.
+[PDF] Keyword(s): modular response analysis, systems biology, reaction networks, reverse engineering, gene and protein networks, protein networks, gene networks, systems identification.

 Abstract: